 It is found around geysers or hot springs and a form of opaline silica and also known as fiorite.

 It is hard and coarse-grained siliceous sandstone.
 It highly used in building material as ‘Grit’ when it composed of sandstone with angular sand grains in small pebble shapes.

-It is a sedimentary rock contains lime, which usually originates from shells and skeletons of marine organisms and animals buried beneath the sea bottom or under the grounds on the land.
+It is a sedimentary rock that contains lime, which usually originates from shells and skeletons of marine organisms and animals buried beneath the sea bottom or under the grounds on the land.
 It has high application in the construction industry in different forms, such as natural paving stones, round stepping stones, wall stones, and much more.

 It forms due to weathering effects that are cementing the sand particles, which mainly consists of silicates like quartz and feldspar.
 Due to additions of different impurities within the minerals, sandstone gets different properties like strengths, colors, grains, and shapes.

 It is an ideal material for the construction industry and mainly used as paving stones for internal and external applications.
 It is the best material for the creation of stepping stones, paving patios, paths in gardens and public places, in the walls, and even in the slabs.

 Its name derived from its high composition of silt-sized particles with grains.
 Due to its smaller pores and high propensity, it used as stepping stones and external paving stones, but not in walls or slabs of big sizes.

 Lignite or brown coal is a combustible rock with low heat content.
 It consists of 70% carbon material, so heavily used in the generation of electricity in power stations across the world.